Program and Certificate Search

 4. a minimum CGPA of 3.0.

-Students who do not meet these requirements and/or students who apply after third year must have a psychology average of at least 77% (based on a minimum of PSY201H5 and PSY202H5 and the next most recent 1.5 credits completed in 200/300/400-level PSY/JLP courses) as well as an AGPA of at least 3.0.
-These requirements are based on all courses taken during students' most recent academic year (including Summer, when applicable).
+Students who do not meet these requirements and/or students who apply after third year must have a psychology average of at least 77%, based on a minimum of PSY201H5, PSY202H5, and 1.5 FCE of 200/300/400-level PSY/JLP credits completed in the most recent academic year.
+If more than 1.5 FCE of PSY/JLP credits are completed in that year, the average will be calculated using all such courses.
+Additionally, students must have an AGPA of at least 3.0.
+Both requirements are based on all courses taken during the student’s most recent academic year (including Summer, when applicable).

 Please see the Department of Psychological and Brain Sciences website (www.utm.utoronto.ca/psychology) for full enrolment requirement details.